|

 to give it a more nostalgic look. [ Warning: This

-is actually heading back south towards the house.
+house's white picket fence behind them in that scene.)
+StreetView.
 The photos below come from 2008 real estate listings.

 Here is an aerial photo of the house.
 And here is a map link.